Critical Theory, Etc: An interrogation

 CT Etcetera, the Palestinians, and the Israelis

-The point I want to make is only that the success of CT Etcetera (but also the influence of Identity Politics and Positive Psychology and Positive Parenting) has been comprehensive within very large numbers of people.
-These trends have delivered a rock-solid set of pre-cooked assumptions over several generations.
-Solidarity with the Palestinian cause is a crucial example of the influence of CT Etcetera and its allies.
-Many and perhaps most young people, and precisely those with the most years of state-sponsored education (or indoctrination), share a viewpoint which is unbalanced, narrow-minded, and puritanical.
-This is not about whether the young are picking the right or wrong side to endorse.
-What matters is that too many of them feel no need to interrogate the complexity of the issue before making their pick.
-They have sought what they imagine to be liberation and independence of mind, but instead been robotised by Theory and dogma.
-They support “Palestinian liberation” without having to think about it.
-And they feel threatened by the opposing view.
+This is not just about whether the young are picking the right or wrong side to endorse (and about which opinion is bound to be various and nuanced).
+It matters that too many of them feel no need at all to interrogate the complexity of the issue before making their pick.
+They have sought what they imagine to be liberation and independence of mind, but instead have been robotised by Theory and dogma.
+They support, inter alia, “Palestinian liberation” without having to think about it.
+They compound this knee-jerk response by feeling threatened by any view which challenges it.
 They may be dimly aware that thinking about the issue – let alone publicly changing their minds – would take more moral courage – more character – than they possess.

 Back to Contents